ploomber/jupysql/doc/howto/json.md

 Now, let's generate some data.

-Our sample data contains four rows.
-We'll write it in typical JSON format as well as [JSON Lines](https://jsonlines.org/):
+We'll write it in typical JSON format as well as [JSON Lines](https://jsonlines.org/).
+JSON Lines, or newline-delimited JSON, is a structured file format in which each individual line is a valid JSON object, separated by a newline character (`/n`).
+Our sample data contains four rows:

 ```{code-cell} ipython3
 from pathlib import Path